Cardy limit of the 3d superconformal index: Examples

 It remains to compute the contribution of the intermediate zone inside the puncture.
-At finite $\Lambda,\Lambda_m$, we know from the convergence of $Z_{p^{}_\beta}^\text{el}(q)$ as $\Lambda,\Lambda_m\to\infty$, that the intermediate zone makes a contribution, from its inner end, that completes the asymptotics of $Z_{p^{}_\beta}^\text{el}(q)$ to \eqref{eq:Iin_LambdaToInfty}.
-The outer end must be negligible compared with $Z_{p^{}_\beta}^\text{el}(q)$ since it is far from the stationary-phase point (which is at $u\to\infty$).
+The inner end of the intermediate zone must makes a contribution comparable to $Z_{p^{}_\beta}^\text{el}(q)$, while its outer end must be negligible compared with $Z_{p^{}_\beta}^\text{el}(q)$ since it is far from the latter's stationary-phase point (which is at $u\to\infty$).
 The only other part of the intermediate zone that we care about in this work is the Gaussian zone.
 We have a contribution $\mathcal{O}(\beta^{\mathrm{Tr}_MR/2})=\mathcal{O}(\beta^{-1/3})$ there from the middleweight chiral multiplet, which is comparable to that of the punctured strip.
 However, since we do not have stationary-phase points inside the Gaussian zone, we get suppression by an additional power of $\beta.$